JohnBurger/dash7-ap-open-source-stack/docs/_docs/logging.md

 # RTT Logging

 If you are using a platform which uses JLink then logging will be enabled by default and redirect to the fast RTT interface.
-This interface makes use of JLink connection, meaning you do not need extra wires (UART or USB) for logging.
+This interface makes use of the JLink connection, meaning you do not need extra wires (UART or USB) for logging.
 You can read the logs using `JLinkRTTClient`.
 This will wait for a JLink connection and print all RTT logs.
 Opening a JLink connection can be done using `make jlink-open` in your build directory.
 Make sure the firmware is built with `FRAMEWORK_LOG_ENABLED` and `FRAMEWORK_LOG_OUTPUT_ON_RTT` enabled.
 If you open `JLinkRTTClient` in one terminal and execute `make flash-sensor_push jlink-open` in another this will flash the sensor_push example application and keep the JLink connection open.
 In the JLinkRTTClient window you will get output like this: